Available in Classic and VPC

 - Improvement in comprehension and usage methods for SourceCommit

-- SourceCommit easy start guide: basic instructions on SourceCommit
+- SourceCommit easy start guide: Basic instructions on SourceCommit.

 - User guides for integrated services that can be used together with SourceCommit

-- SourceDeploy user guide: how to use SourceDeploy, an automation service for helping deploy build results
+- SourceDeploy user guide: How to use SourceDeploy, an automation service for helping deploy build results.

-- SourcePipeline user guide: how to use SourcePipeline, an automation management service that integrated repository, build, and deployment
+- SourcePipeline user guide: How to use SourcePipeline, an automation management service that integrated repository, build, and deployment.

-- File Safer user guide: how to use File Safer, a malware detection service that can be used by integrating with SourceCommit
+- File Safer user guide: How to use File Safer, a malware detection service that can be used by integrating with SourceCommit.

-- Object Storage user guide: how to use Object Storage that can be used for SourceCommit LFS data storage
+- Object Storage user guide: How to use Object Storage that can be used for SourceCommit LFS data storage.

-Check FAQs first.
+FAQs

 Q. I want to know how to use SourceCommit.